 The first step of 3D animation post-production in 3D animation studios is called compositing.
 It involves taking the render passes from the production stage and combining them together or mixing in additional images or adjustments layers, to create a more cohesive composition.

 The process can be as simple as putting two layers together, or as complex as matching hundreds of layers and adjusting their properties such as depth of field and color.
-This is where the final look of an animation really comes together.
+This is where the final look of animation really comes together.
 Some 2D visual effects can also be added if necessary.

-Here, we’ll take a look at an overview of compositing and how it fits within the realm of 3D animation pipeline.
+Here, we’ll take a look at an overview of compositing and how it fits within the realm of the 3D animation pipeline.
 The following video is an example of compositing for a short 3D animation; visually explaining how it’s done in a nutshell:

 The definition of compositing originates from photography; meaning combining two or more images to make a single one.
 Generally speaking, compositing is the combining of visual elements from separate sources into one image, in a way it creates the illusion that all those elements are parts of the same scene.
 Compositing can include special effects, stage extension, environment creation, blue/green screen replacement, etc. In 3D animation, compositing is about combining two or more render passes or adding layers to create a single image or series of images with predefined properties.